 Instrumental lessons are offered at the school for all students from Reception to Year 6.
-Guitar, piano, singing, drums and violin are currently being taught, but other instruments can be arranged if there is interest.
-Ask the Office for information about learning an instrument at IHM.
+Guitar, piano, drums, violin and singing, are currently being taught, but other instruments can be arranged if there is interest.
 These programs are an additional cost and families are invoiced by the tutors directly.